keploy/docs/versioned_docs/version-1.0.0/concepts/what-are-keploy-sdk-modes.md

 ---
 id: what-are-keploy-sdk-modes
-title: Keploy SDK Modes
+title:  Understanding Keploy SDK Modes
 sidebar_label: Keploy SDK Modes
-description: Keploy SDK is a language-specific library that captures and replays API calls and subsequent network interactions.
-This page explain different modes of SDK.
+description: There are three modes of Keploy SDK- Off, Record and Test mode, which is a language specific library that captures and replays API calls and subsequent network interactions and this page explains different modes of SDK.
 tags:
   - explanation
   - sdk